 It is believed that about 65 percent of employees face similar problems at some point in life.
 Following someone who has faced similar issues can prove to be highly beneficial.

-Alex is a micro-influencer with special interests in real estate.
+Alex is a micro-influencer with a special interest in real estate.
 He likes the idea of “being a resource” and enjoys sharing tips with his followers on social media.

 He has an impressive engagement rate of 17.8 percent, which makes him one of the best HR influencers.
 However, we must mention that he doesn’t identify as an HR consultant and is more interested in marketing.
 However, his posts can prove to be beneficial for people looking for career tips.